Fire Safety Code (450-RICR-00-00-7)

 7. The number, kinds and sizes of fireworks and/or pyrotechnics to be discharged.

 8. The manner and place of storage of such fireworks and/or pyrotechnics prior to the display.

-9. A diagram of the grounds, for all outdoor displays, on which the display is to be held showing the point at which the fireworks are to be discharged, the locations of all buildings, highways and other lines of communication, the lines behind which the audience will be restrained, the location of all nearby trees, telegraph or telephone lines or other overhead obstruction.
+9. A diagram of the grounds, for all outdoor displays, on which the display is to be held showing the point at which the fireworks are to be discharged, the locations of all buildings, highways and other lines of communication, the lines behind which the audience will be restrained, the location of all nearby trees, telegraph, electric, municipal fire alarm and/or communications cables, telephone lines or other overhead obstruction.

 10. A diagram of the interior of the building, for all pyrotechnic displays, for where the display is to be held showing the points where the pyrotechnics are to be discharged, the height of the ceilings or overhead obstructions, the distance to interior walls, the distances to the audience, the proximity to persons performing in relation to the pyrotechnics.

 11. A copy of the up to date permit issued by the State Fire Marshal’s Office for the vehicle that will be used to transport the commercial fireworks for the display.